Copyright is a form of intellectual property. It grants exclusive rights to the creator of original work for its use and distribution.

 Copyright protects almost all of the materials used in academic education.
-Licence agreements are created for users to copy and use copyright protected materials.
+However, license agreements such as the agreement between Kopiosto and higher education institutions are created for users to copy and use copyright-protected materials in education.

 Copyright protects the work immediately, without registration.
 Copyright is generated while the work is being completed.
 The work does not need to be reported to any of the registers, and it is not necessary to attach the © sign to it.

 The duration of copyright spans the author’s life plus 70 years after the author’s death, according to Finnish Copyright Act.
 The author can hand over part of the financial rights, for example, to the publisher to manage the duration of copyright.
 Unlike economic rights, all moral rights may not be transferred, even if financial rights are ceded.

 The producer of audio and video recordings has related or neighboring rights, which are not connected with the work’s actual author.
 Their duration is 50 years from the completion of the recording and 50 years after its release.
 The related rights of a photo are valid 50 years after it is taken.

 Copyrights consist of economic and moral rights.
 Economic rights provide the author with the exclusive rights to control a work by reproducing it and by making it available to the public.

 Moral rights have two dimensions: the rights to paternity and respect.
 When copies of a work are made or the work is partly or wholly presented in public, the name of the author shall be stated in a manner required by proper usage.
 A work must not be altered in a manner that is prejudicial to the work’s literary or artistic value or to the author’s literary or artistic reputation.

 The author is a natural person who has created the work and owns the exclusive rights of the work.
 If a work has multiple authors who are commonly referred to as rights holders, each author holds his/her rights to his/her own part.
 If multiple authors’ contributions do not constitute independent works, the copyrights shall belong to the authors jointly.